icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 - The "Ludlam limit" for freezing all water impinging [Ludlam, F. H.: The Heat Economy of a Rimed Cylinder]({filename}ludlam.md)
 - The term "freezing fraction" defined [Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed]({filename}messinger.md)
 - Graphical solutions of ice protection equations [Simple Graphical Solution of Heat Transfer and Evaporation from Surface Heated to Prevent Icing]({filename}NACA-TN-2799.md)
+- The unit gc and the archaic unit "slug" explained ["A Brief Digression on Unit Systems"]({filename}brief-digression-on-units.md)
 - The warmest ambient temperature at which ice can accumulate [NACA-TN-2861]({filename}NACA-TN-2914.md), and [NACA-TN-2914]({filename}NACA-TN-2914.md)
 - Evidence for "Ludlam limits" for icing instruments [Fraser, D.: Thermodynamic Limitations of Ice Accretion Instruments]({filename}Fraser.md)
 - Less that 1% of water drops evaporate approaching an obstacle [NACA-TN-3024]({filename}NACA-TN-3024.md)